-The Ward mechanic is basically hexproof-lite.
+The Ward mechanic is basically the lite version of the MTG Hexproof rule.
 It doesn’t make creatures completely immune to all interaction like hexproof does, but it does give them a nice chunk of extra survivability.
 Ever since it was given a keyword name in 2021’s Strixhaven, it’s become more and more prevalent, as it plays well, making creatures more useful without rendering removal spells pointless.

 MTG Ward rules

 Ward is one of the more fiddly mechanics in Magic: The Gathering, and there are a lot of edge cases worth highlighting.
 One Ward rule that should be pointed out right away, is that Ward only affects your opponents’ spells.
 You can target your own MTG Ward creatures with whatever abilities you like: pump spells, enchantments, equip abilities – it’s all fair game.

 Ward doesn’t just stop removal spells like Murder; any interaction that targets the creature is affected by Ward.
 That includes many planeswalker and creature abilities.
 However, Ward is not universal protection.
 It doesn’t save you from board wipes or effects that force you to sacrifice, and it gives you no advantage in combat – you’re not safe from the MTG Deathtouch rule, First Strike, or the like.